Read our step-by-step guide to buying XRP in the US.

 - Supply.
-According to CoinMarketCap at the time of writing (February 20, 2018), the circulating supply of Ripple was 39,009,215,838 XRP out of a total supply of 99,992,725,510 XRP.
+According to CoinMarketCap, at the time of this writing (July 2018), the circulating supply of XRP was 39,262,444,717 XRP, with maximum supply capped at 100 billion.

-- Distribution.
-The total Ripple supply of 100 billion XRP has already been created.
-Less than 40 billion of those are in circulation, with a large portion held by Ripple Labs.
+- XRP distribution.
+While the maximum supply of 100 billion XRP has already been created, less than 40 billion of those are in circulation, with a large portion held by Ripple Labs.
 However, in May 2017, Ripple pledged to lock up 55 billion XRP in 55 smart contracts, essentially putting those funds in escrow.
 Each month, a contract releases 1 billion XRP into the market.
-This move was designed to combat fears that Ripple Labs could drive down the price of XRP by instantly releasing all its holdings onto the market.
+This move was designed to combat fears that Ripple could drive down the price of XRP by instantly releasing all its holdings onto the market.